boulund/tparty/README.rst

 This is the README file for `TTT Proteotyping Pipeline`.
 Refer to the `online documentation`_ for instructions on how to use it.
-The code for the project is published as open-source under the BSD license and you are welcome to look at, suggest improvements, or download and improve/contribute to the code via the project's Bitbucket_ page.
+The code for the project is published as open-source under the ISC license and you are welcome to look at, suggest improvements, or download and improve/contribute to the code via the project's Bitbucket_ page.